 § 1658.
 Termination of parental rights and responsibilities

 1. Petitioner.
-A petition for termination of a parent’s parental rights and responsibilities with respect to a specific child may be filed by another parent or the parent or guardian of a child’s minor parent on any grounds set forth in subsection 3.
-A parent may not file a petition under this section to terminate the parent’s own parental rights and responsibilities.
+A petition for termination of a parent’s parental rights and responsibilities with respect to a specific child may be filed by another parent or the parent or guardian of a child’s minor parent on any grounds set forth in subsection 3-A. A parent may not file a petition under this section to terminate the parent’s own parental rights and responsibilities.

 1-A. Filing and contents of petition.
 A petition to terminate parental rights and responsibilities must be filed in the District Court and in the same case as a prior adjudication of parental rights and responsibilities, if any.
 The petition must be sworn and must include at least the following: